 The Only One He Ever Feared: Fear as a Driving Force in the Plot of “Harry Potter”

-Abstract: What if every decision, every main idea, every theme in the story of Harry Potter was driven by one emotion that is felt by everybody on the planet: fear.
+Abstract: What if every decision, every main idea, and every theme in the story of Harry Potter was driven by one emotion that is felt by everybody on the planet?
 Fear changes everything.
 It warps minds, inspires bravery, sparks violence, and in this case changes plot lines.

 Fear is the captain of many aspects of life.
 It can inspire hate, prejudice, over-ambition, and even love.
 However, fear is also an apparent and important theme in the Harry Potter universe.
 More specifically, it is my opinion that the menacing character of Voldemort is merely a literary analogy for fear.